 Beach party here we come

 We launch from "Poet's Beach" (west bank under Marquam Bridge) and take out at the Tom McCall Bowl – on the west bank of the river just south of the Hawthorne Bridge.
-That’s where we’ll gather after the float for Portland’s summer beach party – including a music barge and three bands.
+That’s where we’ll gather after the float for Portland’s summer beach party – including a music barge and live bands.
 Revelers can recline in their watercraft on the river – or frolic on the beach or grass bowl.

 The Big Float is open to all ages.
 All floaters must wear a life jacket.
 It's a safe voyage, not a race.
 Join the flotilla and attend the grandest pool party Portland has ever seen!